luxas/kubeadm-workshop/README.md

 ### Sample API Server

 The core API Server is great, but what about if you want to write your own, extended API server that contains more high-level features that build on top of Kubernetes but still be able to control those high-level features from kubectl?

-This is possible, a lot of work has been put into this and this feature will probably be ready in Kubernetes v1.7.
-If you can't wait, like me, you can test this flow out easily already by using my patched `hyperkube` binary (which you probably do at this point).
+This is now possible using the API Aggregation feature that will make it into beta in v1.7

-First, let's check which API groups are available in v1.6:
+First, let's check which API groups are available normally:

 ```console
 $ kubectl api-versions